Six Day Adventure to Myanmar’s Ancient Kingdoms

 The six-day trip offers fantastic scenery, remote Chin villages, plantations, jungle, boat rides, two days of reasonably strenuous hiking, and a glimpse into a rich living history that few people outside of Myanmar have ever seen.

-Edwin Briels, Khiri Travel Myanmar General Manager, describes the facilities during much of the trip as “basic” — local houses with mosquito nets and blankets, and washing facilities either at the communal well or in the river.
-Food will be simple local dishes prepared by the guide.
+The facilities during much of the trip are basic: Local houses with mosquito nets and blankets, and washing facilities, either at the communal well or in the river.
+Meals consist of simple local dishes prepared mostly by our guide.

 After Bagan, highlights include a 4WD trip through dry mountain riverbeds where there are no bridges and a two-hour hike to the top of Mt.
 Kanpetlet (formerly Mt.
 Victoria) at over 3000 meters.
 Visitors can also swim in the seven-tiered waterfall at the source of the Lay Myo River amid impressive forested mountains.

 Between Matupi and Amsway, visitors get to test their mettle further with a 22 km hike and an overnight in a local house, sleeping on bamboo mats.

 Further on between Ma Du and Law Thu – in a day with a 29 km walk – visitors may see local women with their faces fully tattooed – an old habit said to make them look too bizarre to be abducted by kings of the former Bagan Empire.